timmutton-agl/kotlin-cats/README.md

 makes a request to the above service and downloads the data.

-Your task is to write code to process the downloaded data (HINT: Look for `TODO` comments in the code) and output a list of only the cats, grouped under a heading of their owner's gender and sorted in alphabetical order.
+Your task is to write code to process the downloaded data (HINT: Look for `TODO` comments in the code) and output a list of only the cats, grouped by their owner's gender and then sorted in alphabetical order.

 Example: